-- 3.1 Oarlock fittings are to be made of timber and/or plywood or leather suitable for its purpose. - 3.2 .
+3.2 .
 Oarlocks must be at the gunwale.
 The entire thole pin or equivalent must be inside the plane of the inside face of the top plank, or that plane extended upwards.
 The pin axis must not be further inboard than 100mm from the inside face of the top plank.

-4. Rudder
+4. RUDDER

-- 4.1 The rudder shall be constructed of timber or plywood suitable for its purpose. - 4.2 Rudders must be attached to the aft face of the sternpost at two points.
-The rudder axis must be no more than 25mm from the aft face of the sternpost at these two points. - 4.3 The submerged area of one side of the rudder must be not less than 850cm calculated below the waterline defined at the end of the rules.
-Rudders with blades that can be lifted must have 850cm painted in a contrasting colour so umpires can see if enough is immersed.
+4.1 The rudder shall be constructed of timber or plywood suitable for its purpose.

+4.2 Rudders must be attached to the aft face of the sternpost at two points.
+The rudder axis must be no more than 25mm from the aft face of the sternpost at these two points.
+The rudder must be attached to the aft face of the sternpost so having the top fitting on the front surface is not permitted.

+4.3 The submerged area of one side of the rudder must be not less than 850cm2 calculated below the waterline defined at the end of the rules.
+Rudders with blades that can be lifted must have 850cm2 painted in a contrasting colour so umpires can see if enough is immersed.
+Rudders which appear to be too small in area will be measured according to the method in the appendix at the end of the rules.

-5. Thwarts
+5. THWARTS

-- 5.1 Thwarts may be spaced further apart than the arrangements show in the plans.
-The aft edge of a thwart may abut but must not be forward of the front face of its frame, nor the front edge of a thwart be aft of the aft face of its frame. - 5.2 Thwarts must have a constant width of between 150mm and 250mm and cross the boat from frame to frame. - 5.3 Thwarts are to be made of timber or suitably supported plywood.
+5.1 Thwarts may be spaced further apart than the arrangements show in the plans.
+The aft edge of a thwart may abut but must not be forward of the front face of its frame, nor the front edge of a thwart be aft of the aft face of its frame.

+5.2 Thwarts must have a constant width of between 150mm and 250mm and cross the boat from frame to frame.

+5.3 Thwarts are to be made of timber or suitably supported plywood.